 d.
-Financial Review
+Financial review

-Ousedale School has received the majority of its income from the Education Skills Funding Agency £11,621,530 (2020 - £10,863,191).
-The balance of income over expenditure excluding the restricted fixed asset funds resulted in a surplus before adjustments for the defined benefit scheme equated to £390,133 (2020 - £95,680).
+Ousedale School has received the majority of its income from the Education Skills Funding Agency £12,829,850 (2021-£11,621,530).
+The balance of income over expenditure excluding the restricted fixed asset funds resulted in a surplus before adjustments for the defined benefit scheme equated of £229,657 (2021-£390,133).
 The surplus has been allocated to fixed asset funds, to fund the improvement to the ageing infrastructure of the school buildings.